Give yourself a grad present! There are scholarships specifically for undergrads in their graduating year.

 Apply through AwardSpring, following the same steps as other scholarships by the April 29 deadline.

-Step-by-step guide to applying for scholarships
+Check out our step-by-step guide to applying for scholarships.

 Repaying your OSAP

 Your OSAP loans may begin collecting interest once you are no longer enrolled in full-time or part-time studies.
 This could mean you’ve graduated or you’ve dropped from full time to part time, or withdrawn from school (even temporarily).

 You will receive a notice from the National Student Loans Service Centre (NSLSC) to start repaying your loans 6 months after your last day of full-time studies.